-When a large Silicon Valley-based IT manufacturing and networking company decided in 2014 to add RFID tags to its existing products, it discovered one of the key capabilities that sets Vizinex apart from its competitors: Custom RFID Solutions.
+When a large Silicon Valley-based IT manufacturing and networking company decided to add RFID tags to its existing products, it discovered one of the key capabilities that sets Vizinex apart from its competitors: Custom RFID Solutions.

 Where most RFID manufacturers will try to figure out how to shoehorn a product they already make into a customer’s existing assembly, Vizinex will develop and build custom products that specifically meet the customer’s needs.